-You must have minimally completed within the last year:
+You must have minimally completed since Jan 1, 2020:

-1) A legitimate marathon distance or greater race (no fat-ass or other unorganized events) in under 4 hours (or under 6 hours for a trail marathon)
+2) A legitimate trail marathon distance or greater race (no fat-ass or other unorganized events) with at least 4,000 feet of elevation gain within the cut-off.

-The second edition is scheduled for Saturday October 1, 2016.
-Following the same route as last year, it will begin at the Fox Hollow trail head off rte 28 in Shandaken, NY.
-Runners will go south over Panther Mountain and Giant Ledge before reaching rte 47.
+Following the same route as past years, it will begin at the Fox Hollow trail head off rt 28 in Shandaken, NY.
+Runners will go south over Panther Mountain and Giant Ledge before reaching rt 47.
 They will run just off the road south for a short distance to the Slide Mountain trail where they will turn east and ascend Slide, Cornell, and Wittenberg Mountains.
-Slide is the highest peak in the Catskills at 4,180 ft.
-On the northward descent off Wittenberg, runners will turn east onto a newly created trail leading them over Cross Mt. before heading northward over Mt.
+Slide is the highest peak in the Catskills at 4,184 ft.
+On the northward descent off Wittenberg, runners will turn east onto a newly (2014) created trail leading them over Cross Mt. before heading northward over Mt.
 Pleasant and Romer Mt. and depositing them a short distance from Phoenicia and the finish line.
 The distance is around 26.5 miles with 7000+/- ft of ascent.

-This is a mainly self-supported event with 1 real point of aid and a couple of water drops.
+This is a semi self-reliant event with only 2 full aid stations and a couple of water drops.
 Runners will be required to carry certain supplies throughout the run to ensure their safety in this remote area.
-The Cat’s Tail is not meant to be someones “first” marathon or trail race.
+The Cat’s Tail should not be someones first marathon or trail race.